rutrum/album-dl/README.md

 # album-dl

-This script downloads an album and tags the songs from a wikipedia page.
+This script downloads an album from youtube and tags the songs from a wikipedia page.
 The programs asks for a youtube playlist and a wikipedia link to the album.
 It will download the music, scrape the wiki page for metadata, and then tag the songs.
-It is _limited in its capabilities,_ but works for many cases nonetheless.
+There are edge cases where scraping and matching tags doesn't provide the correct results, but it works for a majority of cases regardless.

-## Limitations of the Program
+## Limitations
-* Does not currently tag album art to songs
-* Does not prompt for download location
-* Only looks for the first track listing table on wikipedia.
-Albums can be broken up by disc, or have different editions that do not align with playlist requested to download.
-In these cases only half the songs can be tagged.
-* Regex to assign metadata to files is limited.
-One bug for example is how the songs "Apple" and "Apple Pt.
-2" might both me mapped to the same file, so one of the files could be excluded from metadata assignment.

-These limitations will be addressed as development continues.
+The program is automated to work on my machine.
+It doesn't prompt the user or read a configuration file for things like where to store the music after tagging.
+In addition, when something fails, there is no opportunity to manually make changes.
+Either everything gets tagged by the algorithm or the user can abort the program.
+If you plan on trying out the application, be aware.

 ## Tags